WangHelin1997/SSR-Speech/README.md

 --start 0 \
 --end 10000000
 ```
 Here, `AUDIO_PATH` is the path where the json file was saved, `SAVE_DIR` is the path where the processed data will be saved, `ENCODEC_PATH` is the path of a pretrained encodec model and `DATA_NAME` is the saved name of the dataset.
+Here the `start` and `end` indexes are used for multi-gpu processing.

 3. Convert transcripts into phoneme sequence.
 Run: